facebookarchive/prepack/README.md

 0. Clone repository and make it your current directory.
 1. `git submodule init`
 2. `git submodule update --init`
-3. Get npm and node, then do
+3. Get yarn and node, then do
-   `yarn install`
+   `yarn`

 ### How to build, lint, type check

 0. Get the code
-1. `npm run build`
+1. `yarn build`
-   You can later run `npm run watch` in the background to just compile changed files on the fly.
+   You can later run `yarn watch` in the background to just compile changed files on the fly.
-2. `npm run lint`
+2. `yarn lint`
-3. `npm run flow`
+3. `yarn flow`

 ### How to run tests

 0. Get the code
-1. Make sure the code is built, either by running `npm run build` or `npm run watch`
+1. Make sure the code is built, either by running `yarn build` or `yarn watch`
-2. `npm test`
+2. `yarn test`

 You can run individual test suites as follows:
-- `npm run test-serializer`
+- `yarn test-serializer`
   This tests the interpreter and serializer.
 All tests should pass.
-- `npm run test-test262`
+- `yarn test-test262`
   This tests conformance against the test262 suite.
 Not all will pass, increasing conformance is work in progress.

 ## How to run the interpreter

 0. Get the code
-1. Make sure the code is built, either by running `npm run build` or `npm run watch`
+1. Make sure the code is built, either by running `yarn build` or `yarn watch`
-2. `npm run repl`
+2. `yarn repl`
    This starts an interactive interpreter session.

 ## How to run Prepack

 0. Get the code
-1. Make sure the code is built, either by running `npm run build` or `npm run watch`.
+1. Make sure the code is built, either by running `yarn build` or `yarn watch`.
 2. Have a JavaScript file handy that you want to prepack, for example:
    `echo "function hello() { return 'hello'; } function world() { return 'world'; } s = hello() + ' ' + world();" >/tmp/sample.js`

-3. `cat /tmp/sample.js | npm run prepack`
+3. `cat /tmp/sample.js | yarn prepack`
    Try `--help` for more options.

 ## How to validate changes

 Instead of building, linting, type checking, testing separately, the following does everything together:
-`npm run validate`
+`yarn validate`

 ## How to edit the website

 The content for [prepack.io](http://prepack.io) resides in the [gh-pages branch](https://github.com/facebook/prepack/tree/gh-pages) of this repository.
 To make changes, submit a pull request, just like for any code changes.
 In order to run the website locally at [localhost:8000](http://localhost:8000), run `python -m SimpleHTTPServer` (Python 2) or `python -m http.server` (Python 3) from the cloned `gh-pages` branch.

 At this time, a particular bundled version of Prepack is checked in to the `gh-pages` branch at `js/prepack.min.js`.
-To update the bundle, run `npm run build-bundle` from the `master` branch, and copy the resulting `prepack.min.js` file into the `gh-pages` branch into the `js` directory, and submit a pull request for that change.
+To update the bundle, run `yarn build-bundle` from the `master` branch, and copy the resulting `prepack.min.js` file into the `gh-pages` branch into the `js` directory, and submit a pull request for that change.

 ## How to contribute